-SA GB 1.14 Transport, dispatch and receipt of goods

-This section details all the standards that need to be met for the transport, dispatch and receipt of organic products.

-SA GB 1.14.1 Collection of products and transport to preparation units

-If you are collecting organic and non-organic products at the same time, you must have measures in place to prevent any possible mixing or exchanges and you must be able to clearly identify the organic products.
+GB 1.14 Transport, dispatch and receipt of goods What is this chapter about?
+This section details all the standards that need to be met for the transp ort, dispatch and receipt of organic products.
+Standards Guidance GB 1.14.1 Collection of products and transport to preparation units If you are collecting organic and non-organic products at the same time, you must have measures in place to prevent any possible mixing or exchanges and you must be able to clearly identify the organic products.
 Your collection records need to indicate the collection days, hours, collection circuit and the time and date when products were received.
 Collection records